Registry Guide

 Options:

-Note: Use -- to separate CLI options from constructor function and arguments.
+Note: Use -- to separate CLI options from constructor arguments.

 Install Contract